thebigmunch/gmusicapi-scripts/USAGE.md

 -q, --quiet            | Don't output status messages<br>With -l,--log will display gmusicapi warnings<br>With -d,--dry-run will display song list
 --delete-on-success    | Delete successfully uploaded local files.
 -R, --no-recursion     | Disable recursion when scanning for local files.<br>This is equivalent to setting --max-depth to 1.
---max-depth DEPTH      | Set maximum depth of recursion when scanning for local files.
+--max-depth DEPTH      | Set maximum depth of recursion when scanning for local files.<br>Default is infinite recursion.
 -e, -exclude           | Exclude file paths matching a Python regex pattern<br>This option can be set multiple times -f, --include-filter   | Include Google songs (download) or local songs (upload) by field:pattern filter (e.g. "artist:Muse").*<br>Values can be any valid [Python regex pattern](http://docs.python.org/2/library/re.html)<br>This option can be set multiple times
 -F, --exclude-filter   | Exclude Google songs (download) or local songs (upload) by field:pattern filter (e.g. "artist:Muse").*<br>Values can be any valid [Python regex pattern](http://docs.python.org/2/library/re.html)<br>This option can be set multiple times